greenbone/actions/backport-pull-request/README.md

 ## TOML Configuration

-The TOML configuration specifies when a pull request and where it should be backported.
+The TOML configuration specifies when and where a pull request should be backported.
 The backport configuration file requires at least a section ([a TOML table](https://toml.io/en/v1.0.0#table)) using the schema `[backport.<id>]` where `<id>` is a randomly chosen identifier (for example